New! Incognito Mode. Now you can hand-select who sees you on OkCupid. That means total control of your visibility.

 Speaking truth to verified twitter accounts.

 Histories of things, like: Chicago, Russian literature, millenarianism, the English working class, debt.
 Novels and plays that catch my eye at the local used book store.
-Rilke, Larkin, Blake, Neruda, Stevens on CTA.
+Rilke, Larkin, Blake, Ashbery, Neruda, Stevens on CTA.
 Chomsky.
 Marx.
 Zizek. ...Welty?
 I read Dubliners again every year.
 The Lady with the Lapdog is a favorite.
 Several architecture and urban planning blogs.
 I have not read any Dave Eggers.
 Nor have I read any Malcolm Gladwell for that matter.
-Suggestions that are not Dave Eggers or Malcolm Gladwell are welcome!
+Suggestions outside of Dave Eggers and Malcolm Gladwell are welcome!
+Also, no Tao Lin.
 Currently reading: The Death and Life of Great American Cities by Jane Jacobs.
 Oh, and of course my brick of a textbook on How To Prevent Death From Massive Trauma During Your Commute.

 Josef Herman, Ilya Repin, Jules Breton, Michelangelo Merisi da Caravaggio, James Tissot (the leisure classes of 19th century Britain and France doing what they did best: nothing), Mark Rothko (eczema of the psyche), Marc Chagall, Joaquín Sorolla (peasants in paradise)